atick-faisal/label-studio/docs/source/guide/helm_values.md

 <div class="opensource-only">

-Refer to these tables with available Helm chart values for your `values.yaml` file when configuring your Label Studio deployment on Kubernetes.
-See [Deploy Label Studio on Kubernetes](install_k8s) for more.
+Refer to these tables with available Helm chart values for your `values.yaml` file when configuring your Annotation Hub deployment on Kubernetes.
+See [Deploy Annotation Hub on Kubernetes](install_k8s) for more.

 </div>

 <div class="enterprise-only">

-Refer to these tables with available Helm chart values for your `values.yaml` file when configuring your Label Studio deployment on Kubernetes.
-See [Deploy Label Studio on Kubernetes](install_enterprise_k8s) for more.
+Refer to these tables with available Helm chart values for your `values.yaml` file when configuring your Annotation Hub deployment on Kubernetes.
+See [Deploy Annotation Hub on Kubernetes](install_enterprise_k8s) for more.

 </div>